Cox-Talent-Acquisition/Search-String-Library/README.md

 # Search-String-Library
-Collaborative Search String Library for all of CTA.
+Hello team!
+Thanks for joining the Search String Library repository here on Github.
+Here we can create, share, and edit our search strings that we use to source talent for CTA.
+The Search String Library is divided up by division, then positions, and market specific positions.Enjoy!